Security Best Practices

 Log Security

-By default, the HYPR Workforce Access Client allows user accounts without admin privileges to access the application log files.
+By default, the HYPR Passwordless client allows user accounts without admin privileges to access the application log files.
 This is recommended practice during the initial deployment phase to ensure users can send log files to Admins or HYPR support for troubleshooting.
-However, after the initial deployment phase is over you should restrict log access to only accounts with local admin privileges
+However, after the initial deployment phase is over you should restrict log access to only accounts with local admin privileges.

 Setting Log Access on Windows

-You can control access to the C:\Program Files\HYPR\Log folder by setting parameters when installing the HYPR Workforce Access Client or by editing the Windows Registry after install.
+You can control access to the C:\Program Files\HYPR\Log folder by setting parameters when installing the HYPR Passwordless client or by editing the Windows Registry after install.
 See HYPR Registry Keys for more information about Windows installation parameters and changing HYPR values in the Registry.

 During Installation